Part 1, Developing Your Story Seed & Treatment

 - Laying out a Narrative Flowchart (covered in part 2)

-- Documenting the Walkthrough
+- Documenting the Walkthrough (covered in part 3)

-- Writing Dialog
+- Writing Dialog (covered in part 3)

 In this post we’ll take a working example through the first two steps in this process

 Step #1 – Developing a Concise Story Seed

 Known elsewhere as the “logline” or “pitch” (what’s the use of being in games if we can’t have our own jargon) is the step in which you will do your best impression of a salesperson or a Hollywood producer – for good reason.
 If your Story Seed intrigues project stakeholders there’s a good chance you’re working with an idea that can be developed into something truly memorable.